ogdmerlin/Socks_Shop/README.md

 │   └── grafana/
 │       └── values.yaml   # Custom values for Grafana Helm chart
 ├── logging/
-│   └── efk/
 │       ├── elasticsearch.yaml  # Elasticsearch deployment
-│       ├── fluentd.yaml       # Fluentd configuration
+│       ├── filebeat.yaml       # Fluentd configuration
-│       └── kibana.yaml        # Kibana dashboard configuration
+│       └── kibana-deployment.yaml         # Kibana dashboard configuration
+|       └── cronjob.yaml        # Fluentd configuration
+|       └── metricbeat.yaml     #  Fluentd configuration
+|       └── logstash-deployment.yaml        # Fluentd configuration
 ├── terraform/
 │   ├── main.tf         # Main Terraform configuration for AWS EKS
-│   ├── variables.tf    # Terraform variables
+│   ├── terraform.tf    # Terraform configuration
 │   ├── outputs.tf      # Terraform outputs
 │   ├── provider.tf     # Provider configuration
 │   └── vpc.tf          # VPC configuration
-└── Dockerfile          # Dockerfile for the Socks Shop application
+└──README.md
 ```

 The project will be organized into the following directories:

-- `infrastructure`: This directory will contain the Terraform configuration files for provisioning the necessary infrastructure resources on AWS, including VPCs, subnets, security groups, and EKS cluster.
+- `Infrastructure`: This directory will contain the Terraform configuration files for provisioning the necessary infrastructure resources on AWS, including VPCs, subnets, security groups, and EKS cluster.
+- `kubernetes`: This directory will contain the Kubernetes manifests for deploying the Socks Shop application, including deployment and ingress resources.
-- `deployment`: This directory will contain the GitHub Actions workflow files for setting up a deployment pipeline to build and deploy the Socks Shop application to the Kubernetes cluster.
+- `CI/CD`: This directory will contain the GitHub Actions workflow files for setting up a deployment pipeline to build and deploy the Socks Shop application to the Kubernetes cluster.
-- `monitoring`: This directory will contain the configuration files for setting up Prometheus to monitor the performance and health of the Socks Shop application.
+- `Monitoring`: This directory will contain the configuration files for setting up Prometheus to monitor the performance and health of the Socks Shop application.
-- `logging`: This directory will contain the configuration files for setting up a centralized logging solution, such as ELK stack, to collect and analyze logs from the Socks Shop application.
+- `Logging`: This directory will contain the configuration files for setting up a centralized logging solution, such as ELK stack, to collect and analyze logs from the Socks Shop application.
-- `security`: This directory will contain the Ansible playbooks for securing the infrastructure with network perimeter security access rules and encrypting sensitive information using Ansible Vault.

 The project will also include a `README.md` file in each directory to provide detailed instructions on how to set up and configure the components.